 Think like a thief!

 The gate - a closed gate acts as a psychological barrier but if it’s broken or left wide open, it could suggest a casual approach to security that burglars love.
+Consider affixing a 'Please close the gate' sign to encourage postmen, leafletters or anyone hand-delivering a Christmas card to close the gate as they leave.

-Doors and windows – don’t rely on just a cylinder lock for the front door – use a deadlock or similar and lock the windows too.
+Doors and windows – don’t rely on just a cylinder lock for the front door.
+Use a deadlock or similar and lock the windows too.

 Beware of the dog